oxiby/book/src/guide/traits.md

 `Person` is the same as we've seen before: a struct with a string name and an integer age.
 We **implement** the `ToString` trait for `Person` with the `impl` keyword followed by the trait name, the `for` keyword, and then the type we're implementing the trait for, `Person`.
-Inside the curly braces, we define each function from the trait, but this time we provide a function body that determines how to create a `String` given a `Person`.
+Inside the curly braces, we define each function from the trait, but this time we provide a function body that determines how to create a `String`, given a `Person`.

 In the `main` function, we create a person and then pass it to the `print_line` function.
 Notice that we don't actually call the `to_string` method anywhere.